brownrb/myFP2EFirmware/README.md

 The controller supports the modes ACCESSPOINT and STATION for ESP8266 with an additional BLUETOOTHMODE for the ESP32.

 # Command Process Handler Routine
 At present a single command process handler manages received commands for either Bluetooth [ESP32 only] of TCP/IP.
-This must handle each ontroller mode, so some variables had to be made global to do this.
+This must handle each controller mode, so some variables had to be made global to do this.

 # FocuserSetupData.cpp and .h files
 At present these must be in the same folder as the .ino file, but will later migrate to a library.
 These files handle the SPIFFS data, saving, restoring and persistance of controller settings.
-For the ESP8266, there is a now shift away from the use of EEPROM to using a JSON file stored in the file system SPIFFS area.
+A JSON file in file system SPIFFS area is used to store focuser data.

 # myBoards.cpp and .h files
 This implements a driver board class for the supported driver boards [DRV8825, ULN2003, L298N, L293DMINI, L9110S].
 Speed can be controlled by setting the step delay (in milliseconds).
 Increasing the value will slow down the stepper.
 There is one constructor for this class which accepts the boardtype, the user should never have to change the main code within the firmware file which sets up the driver boards.
 All pins mappings for the controller chip, hardware options and the driver board are specified here.